 - To buy a house

-As people who have sold businesses before, we understand that business is your baby.
-So try to sell for the right reasons and it will make the process much easier for everyone.
+As people who have sold online businesses before, we understand that your ecommerce store is your baby.
+So try to sell for the right reasons and it will make the selling process much easier for everyone.

 Can I Sell My Business on My Own?

-While this approach can save you from paying broker commissions, it comes with its own set of challenges.
-Everything is going to be in your hands; you’ll have to do all the heavy lifting.
+While this approach can save you from paying broker commissions and listing fees, it comes with its own set of challenges.
+Everything is going to be in your hands; you’ll have to do all the heavy lifting in the selling process.

-This includes vetting potential buyers, communicating, and negotiating terms.
-You’ll need to manage the transfer to the new owner.
-This process can be complex and is far too time-consuming for most people.
+This includes vetting potential buyers, communicating through sales platforms, and negotiating deal terms.
+You’ll need to manage the transfer of your website and digital content to the new owner.
+This selling process can be complex and is far too time-consuming for most people.

 Another important concern is privacy.
-Online business owners have to be aware of copycats and competitors trying to view sensitive information.
-This information should only be revealed to people who can prove they have the capital to purchase and are prepared to sign non-competes.
-This can be very difficult to do in a private sale and is something we offer as standard on our marketplace.
+Online business owners have to be aware of copycats and competitors trying to view sensitive data and information about your ecommerce store.
+This sensitive information should only be revealed to serious buyers who can prove they have the capital to purchase and are prepared to sign non-compete agreements.
+This can be very difficult to manage in a private sale, which is why our platform offers secure listing services as standard to protect your data.

 Things To Keep Readily Available Before Selling

-If you’re thinking about selling then now is a good idea to get everything in order.
-These are the things that buyers are going to ask you for (we have a guide on buying online businesses also).
-Nobody wants to get caught short; it makes you look unprofessional.
+If you’re thinking about selling your online business, now is a good time to get everything in order.
+These are the things that potential buyers will ask you for when listing your ecommerce store (we also have a guide on buying online businesses).
+Nobody wants to get caught short; it makes your listing look unprofessional.

-Having these things to hand also allows you to get the most accurate valuation.
-More than that, they’ll speed up the listing process and ensure you get sold faster.
+Having these documents to hand also allows you to get the most accurate valuation for your online store.
+More than that, they’ll speed up the listing process on ecommerce platforms and ensure your business gets sold faster.

 - Financial Records